MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-90-Private-Land-Mobile-Radio-Services/subpart-S-Regulations-Governing-Licensing-Use-Frequencies-806824-851869-896901-935940-MHz-Bands/subjectgroup-ECFRbe04d18a04166b4-Policies-Governing-Licensing-Use-EABased-SMR-Systems-809824851869-MHz-Band/section-90.685.md

 (d) An EA licensee's failure to meet the population coverage requirements of paragraphs (b) and (c) of this section, will result in forfeiture of the entire EA license.
 Forfeiture of the EA license, however, would not result in the loss of any constructed facilities authorized to the licensee prior to the date of the commencement of the auction for the EA licenses.

-(e) EA licensees operating on channels listed in § 90.614(b) and (c) must implement an Enhanced Specialized Mobile Radio (ESMR) system - as defined in § 90.7 - on their EA license and any associated site-based licenses prior to the expiration date of the EA license.
+(e) EA licensees operating on channels listed in § 90.614(b) and (c) must implement an Enhanced Specialized Mobile Radio (ESMR) system—as defined in § 90.7—on their EA license and any associated site-based licenses prior to the expiration date of the EA license.
 EA licensees operating on these channels shall follow the construction notification procedures set forth in § 1.946(d) of this chapter.
 Failure to implement an ESMR system on their EA and site-based licenses before the expiration date of the EA license will result in termination of the EA license and any associated site-based licenses pursuant to § 1.946(c) of this chapter.

 [62 FR 41216, July 31, 1997, as amended at 69 FR 67852, Nov.
 22, 2004; 70 FR 6760, Feb.
 8, 2005; 70 FR 76712, Dec.
-28, 2005]
+28, 2005; 82 FR 41548, Sept.
+1, 2017]